Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-05-US friendly.md

 sight, although some players make use of them as if they conferred sight.
 José Raul Capablanca

-In this blog I like to share at first games from USCF Around the World friendly tournament.
-Funny enough, I played against Germany, well and not to forget against Switzerland, Hungary, Netherlands, Finland, Cuba and Peru.
+In this blog, I would like to share some of my games from the USCF Around the World friendly tournament.
+Funny enough, I played against Germany, well, and not to forget against Switzerland, Hungary, Netherlands, Finland, Cuba, and Peru.

-Thomas played 7 unbelievable strong moves and I had some sweat on my forehead.
+Thomas played 7 unbelievably strong moves, and I had some sweat on my forehead.

-But first things first.
-What is the USC friendly?

-Friendly Matches are team versus team chess contests (involving teams affiliated with different nations) where the overall team outcomes do not matter beyond bragging rights.
-Everyone is eligible to play.
-The ICCF-US uses both a standing set of interested players and new participants in virtually every match.
-Each match participant plays two rated games, one with white and one with black, against a single opponent of nearly identical rating.
-International Master Dennis Doren is the ICCF-US Friendly Match Organizer.
-No engines are allowed.s Doren is ICCF-US Friendly Match Organizer.
-No engines are allowed.
+But before delving into the details, let's clarify the US-friendly matches.

+Friendly Matches are captivating team versus-team chess contests involving teams affiliated with different nations.
+Here, the overall team outcomes matter.
+And this open tournaments are making everyone eligible to participate.
+Well, because it's a friendly tournament to have fun and promote correspondence chess.
+As an individual you contriubute with your result to the whole team result.

+The International Correspondence Chess Federation (ICCF) is the organization responsible for running these friendly matches and sponsoring the events.
+The ICCF, an international body overseeing correspondence chess events, has ICCF-US as its American branch.

+International Master Dennis Doren serves as the ICCF-US Friendly Match Organizer.
+If you're interested in joining, please reach out to him.
+These matches are a lot of fun and a great learning experience, fostering new virtual connections and promoting chess.

+Now, let's dive into my games: Germany vs USA goes first, of course.

 # Germany
 My opponent, who was nominated to play on three boards by the German team (which is a testament for his strength) played the Trompowsky Attack.
 1. d4 Nf6 2.
 Bg5 White prepares to exchange the bishop for Black's knight, inflicting doubled pawns upon Black in the process.